lucienruppert/hr-manpower/z_TODO.md

 **TODO FOR LATER**

-[ ] Fix mat-button in navigation on homepage
+[ ] Fix mat-button style in navigation and in sidebar as well